kjestradag/PAP/README.md

 You can check [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) on their site for more details of this.

 ## Quick usage: (Install Option 1)
-  > PATT <genome.fasta> <protein.fasta>
+  > PAP <genome.fasta> <protein.fasta>

   notes:

-    1- You need to put "PATT" in your path, otherwise you must give the whole path so that it can be found.
+    1- You need to put "PAP" in your path, otherwise you must give the whole path so that it can be found.

-    2- The input [fasta](https://en.wikipedia.org/wiki/FASTA_format) files must exist in your $HOME, otherwise you need to set the environment variable SINGULARITY_BIND to bind paths where your sequences are located
+    2- The input [fasta](https://en.wikipedia.org/wiki/FASTA_format) file must exist in your $HOME, otherwise you need to set the environment variable SINGULARITY_BIND to bind paths where your sequences are located
-    ex: export SINGULARITY_BIND="../path/for/the/inputs/fasta"
+    ex: export SINGULARITY_BIND="../path/for/the/input/fasta"

 ## Quick usage: (Install Option 2)